SulakshanaChakraborty/MixtureOfGaussian/README.md

-# Using Mixture of Gaussian model to distingusih apple and non-apple pixels
+# Using Mixture of Gaussian model to distinguish apple and non-apple pixels